AlexvZyl/nvim/.github/README.md

 # nvim

 Configuration files and custom modules for Neovim.
+This is a submodule for my [Linux](https://github.com/AlexvZyl/.dotfiles) and [MacOS](https://github.com/AlexvZyl/.dotfiles-macos) dotfiles.

 This config has a decent amount of work and is basically a fully fledged IDE.
 Why didn't I use [LunarVim](https://github.com/LunarVim/LunarVim), [NvChad](https://github.com/NvChad/NvChad) or [SpaceVim](https://github.com/liuchengxu/space-vim)?
 I like doing things myself.